At The New Deanery Care Home with effect from 19th July 2021

 In special circumstances, such as at the end of life, these visiting protocols will be eased.
 All special arrangements are discussed sensitively and agreed on an individual basis.

-Whilst vaccination against COVID-19 is not mandatory for either care home residents or their visitors, Sonnet Care Homes strongly recommends that all adults obtain the vaccine when it is offered.
+Whilst vaccination against COVID-19 is not mandatory for either care home residents or their visitors, Sonnet Care Homes strongly recommends that all adults obtain all doses of the vaccine when they are offered.

-For all types of face to face visit, the protocols may be summarised as follows:
+For all types of close contact, the protocols may be summarised as follows:

 - Personal Protective Equipment (PPE) will be required when within 2 metres of any resident, member of the team, or other visitor

-- All visitors will either be asked to use antibacterial gel, or be required to wash their hands thoroughly before putting on PPE
+- All visitors will be asked to use antibacterial gel before putting on PPE

 - Visitors will be asked a series of screening questions to confirm their COVID-19 and travel status

-- We reserve the right to stop the visit if either a potential visitors health on the day, or their answers to the screening questions, give us cause for concern
+- We reserve the right to stop the visit if either a potential visitor’s health on the day, their LFD rapid test result, or their answers to the screening questions give us cause for concern

 - We will agree a person-centred individual care plan for visits for each resident (see My Visiting Plan)

-- In order to comply with test and trace rules, we will record the details of all visits
+- In order to comply with test and trace rules, we will record the details of all visits.
+We will keep these details for 21 days only

 - All visits are appointment based

-- For visits that include an LFD rapid test, visitors are required to consent to the test
+- For visits that include an LFD rapid test conducted by the care home team, visitors are required to consent to the test

 Types of Visit